symfony/symfony-docs/messenger.rst

                     automatically during send / get.       true
 ==================  =====================================  ======================

-.. versionadded:: 5.1

-    The ability to leverage PostgreSQL's LISTEN/NOTIFY was introduced in Symfony 5.1.

 When using PostgreSQL, you have access to the following options to leverage the `LISTEN/NOTIFY`_ feature.
 This allow for a more performant approach than the default polling behavior of the Doctrine transport because